Is there a cure for acne?

 Table of contents

-Something that adds to the frustration of having acne is that it can be tricky to get rid of.
-The internet is full of suggestions for so-called acne ‘miracle cures’, but it can be disheartening if these cures don’t work for you the way you hope they might.
+Something that adds to the frustration of having adult acne is that it can be tricky to get rid of.
+Yes, the internet is full of suggestions for so-called acne ‘miracle cures’, but it can be really disheartening when these cures don’t work for you the way you hoped they might.

 Toothpaste

-Unfortunately this isn’t true.
-Toothpaste does include some anti-bacterial and anti-inflammatory ingredients, but the multitude of other ingredients mean it can be highly irritating for our skin [1].
+Toothpaste does include some anti-bacterial and anti-inflammatory ingredients, but the multitude of other ingredients in it means it can be highly irritating for our skin, potentially even making your acne worse [1][2].

-Replace it with: a ‘spot treatment’, which is a serum designed to be applied only to the site of a pimple.
+Use a spot treatment, designed to be applied only to the site of a pimple.

 Lemon juice

-Similar to toothpaste, lemon juice is often suggested as an at-home acne cure because of the drying effect it has on the skin.
-The fruit’s anti-bacterial properties also mean it’s been suggested as something that can kill p.acnes, the acne-causing bacteria that breeds in our sebum.
+Similar to toothpaste, lemon juice is often suggested as an at-home acne treatment because of the drying effect it has on the skin.
+Because of its anti-bacterial properties, lemon juice has also been suggested as something that can kill p.acnes, the acne-causing bacteria that breeds in our sebum.

-Lemon juice is definitely not something you should ever apply to your face!
+So long story short, lemon juice is not something you should ever apply to your face.

-Replace it with: a serum or lotion containing azelaic acid, which has been proven to kill p. acnes bacteria and reduce hyperpigmentation—unlike lemon juice, which causes hyperpigmentation.
+Use a serum or moisturiser containing azelaic acid, which has been proven to kill p. acnes bacteria and reduce hyperpigmentation — unlike lemon juice, which causes it.

 Salt scrubs